 Hi, I'm Max Shen.

 Pain can be understood as a predictive signal, like hunger or fear.
 I am interested in using tools from active inference, phenomenology, and Bayesian statistics to characterize pain as a predictive signal.
-I also draw inspiration from Pain Reprocessing Therapy (which I have been certified in), and Moshe Feldenkrais’ philosophy of the body for crafting practice techniques that can change the nature of the predictive signal.
+I also draw inspiration from Pain Reprocessing Therapy and Judith Blackstone's Realization Process, and Moshe Feldenkrais’ philosophy of the body for crafting practice techniques that can change the nature of the predictive signal.

 Ongoing: